 6.3A.2 Transmit OFF power for CA

 For intra-band contiguous carrier aggregation, the transmit OFF power is defined as the TRP in the channel bandwidth per component carrier when the transmitter is OFF.
-The transmitter is considered OFF when the UE is not allowed to transmit or during periods when the UE is not transmitting a sub-frame.
-During DTX and measurements gaps, the transmitter is not considered OFF.
+The transmitter is considered OFF when the UE is not allowed to transmit on any of its ports.

 The transmit OFF power shall not exceed the values specified in Table 6.3A.2-1 for each operating band supported.